The New England Journal of Medicine September 25, 2008

 Multicenter, Europe

-Intervention Intravenous alteplase (0.9 mg per kilogram of body weight, maximum 90 mg).
+Intervention Intravenous alteplase at a dose of 0.9 mg per kilogram of body weight (maximum 90 mg).

-Outcome Favorable functional outcome at 90 days, defined as a score of 0 or 1 on the modified Rankin scale.
+Outcome Disability at 90 days, dichotomized as a favorable outcome, defined as a score of 0 or 1 on the modified Rankin scale.

 Study Limitations